andrew/ultimate-awesome/README.md

 - [awesome-erlang](https://github.com/awesomelistsio/awesome-erlang) - A curated list of awesome frameworks, libraries, tools, and resources for Erlang programming.
 - [awesome-ethereum](https://github.com/awesomelistsio/awesome-ethereum) - A curated list of awesome tools, libraries, frameworks, educational content, and community resources for Ethereum, the world’s leading smart contract platform.
 This list covers everything from getting started with Ethereum to advanced development and DeFi applications.
 - [awesome-facebook](https://github.com/awesomelistsio/awesome-facebook) - A curated list of high-quality tools, libraries, resources, and guides for working with Facebook.
+- [awesome-gitlab](https://github.com/awesomelistsio/awesome-gitlab) - A curated list of tools, features, integrations, workflows, and learning resources for GitLab.
 - [awesome-google](https://github.com/awesomelistsio/awesome-google) - A curated list of high-quality resources, tools, APIs, and services related to Google products and technologies.
 - [awesome-green-cloud-computing](https://github.com/awesomelistsio/awesome-green-cloud-computing) - A curated list of awesome tools, resources, frameworks, and educational content focused on Green Cloud Computing—the practice of making cloud infrastructure and services more energy-efficient and environmentally sustainable.
 - [awesome-haskell](https://github.com/awesomelistsio/awesome-haskell) - A curated list of awesome Haskell resources and tips.